Pexels Pixabay 259165

 Back to top

-How much will I need for a House Deposit?
+How much do I need for a house deposit?

-When looking at how much you need to save, bare in mind the larger deposit you make the lower the monthly mortgage payments will be.
-Percentages normally go up and down in multiples of 5, but the more you save initially the better for yourselves in the long term.
+When looking at much you need to save for a deposit, bare in mind that the larger your upfront deposit, the lower your monthly mortgage payments will be.
+The percentages required tend to go up and down in multiples of 5 but ultimately, the more you save initially the better you’ll be in the long-term.

 Typically you only need a deposit of as little as 5% of the value of the share you wish to buy, meaning you could get on the property ladder much quicker than you thought.

-Just remember the bigger the share you buy in the first instant will mean the less rent you pay on a monthly basis.
+Just remember the bigger the share you buy in the first instance, the less rent you pay on a monthly basis.

 How does Rent to Buy work?